How We’re Styling Red And Pink For Valentine’s Day

 Red & Pink Outfit Idea: Floral Dress & Heels

 “I am late to the red-and-pink party.
-Before the last few seasons of runway shows, I didn’t think it was a color palette that worked for my more restrained, minimalist style.
-Now, I find it quite refreshing and fun, especially during Valentine’s Day or on date night.
-While this vintage-esque dress already has both colors in it and doesn’t require further styling, I wanted to bring out the pinks in the flower print, pairing it with a cozy sweater (which also helps dress down the look for a more casual occasion) and pumps in rosy hues.” — Irina Grechko, Fashion Director
+Before the last few seasons of runway shows, I didn’t think it was a colour palette that worked for my more restrained, minimalist style.
+Now, I find it quite refreshing and fun, especially during Valentine’s Day or date night.
+While this vintage-esque dress already has both colours in it and doesn’t require further styling, I wanted to bring out the pinks in the flower print, pairing it with a cosy sweater (which also helps dress down the look for a more casual occasion) and pumps in rosy hues.” — Irina Grechko, Fashion Director

 Red & Pink Outfit Idea: Suit & Heart-Shaped Sunnies